-The current 2011 Ontario Transportation Accessibility Standard has significant shortcomings.
+It is good that the Government decided to create a Transportation Accessibility Standard under the AODA, and enacted one in 2011.
+However, the 2011 Transportation Accessibility Standard has significant shortcomings.
 Revisions to that accessibility standard should aim to correct these problems.
 We summarize these problems as follows:

-1. Over six years after the 2011 Transportation Accessibility Standard went into effect, progress towards full accessibility has been far too slow.
+1. Over six years after the 2011 Transportation Accessibility Standard went into effect, progress towards full accessibility in transportation in Ontario has been far too slow.
 There are less than 7.5 years to go before 2025.
 Yet transportation services are still not fully accessible to people with disabilities.
 In many respects they fall far short.

 The 2011 Transportation Accessibility Standard will not ensure that transportation in Ontario becomes fully accessible to people with disabilities by 2025.
-Even if all transportation organizations fully comply with its requirements and time lines, this will not ensure that transportation will become fully accessible by 2025, or ever.
+Even if all transportation organizations fully comply with all of its requirements and time lines, this will not ensure that transportation will become fully accessible by 2025, or ever.

-- 2. The 2011 Transportation Accessibility Standard does not cover all the known recurring disability accessibility barriers in transportation in Ontario. - 3.
-Where the 2011 Transportation Accessibility Standard does address a known accessibility barrier, its requirements are too often too weak or too vague.
+2. The 2011 Transportation Accessibility Standard does not cover all the known recurring disability accessibility barriers in transportation in Ontario.

+3. Where the 2011 Transportation Accessibility Standard does address a known accessibility barrier, its requirements are too often too weak or too vague.
 Its exemptions and exceptions are too broad.
-This all falls short of meeting the accessibility requirements of the Ontario Human Rights Code. - 4.
-The 2011 Transportation Accessibility Standard takes an erroneous approach to equality and accessibility for people with disabilities, by permitting "equivalent services" at times, rather than requiring equal services.
+This all falls short of meeting the accessibility requirements of the Ontario Human Rights Code, and in the case of public sector public transit providers, the Canadian Charter of Rights and Freedoms.

+4. The 2011 Transportation Accessibility Standard takes an erroneous approach to equality and accessibility for people with disabilities, by permitting equivalent services at times, rather than requiring equal services.
 The Ontario Human Rights Code requires people with disabilities to receive equal services.
-An approach of unequal access appears to be tolerated if transit providers feel they are providing something they call equitable access. - 5.
-The time lines for action required under the 2011 Transportation Accessibility Standard are often too long.
+An approach of unequal access appears to be tolerated if transit providers feel they are providing something they consider equitable access.

+5. The time lines for action required under the 2011 Transportation Accessibility Standard are often too long.
 They permit unjustified delays in providing accessibility in transportation to people with disabilities.
-It allows transportation providers to create new disability accessibility barriers for too many years.
+This allows transportation providers to create or retain new disability accessibility barriers for too many years.

-Further indication that there are significant problems with the 2011 Transportation Accessibility Standard can be gleaned from two major reports, prepared at the request of the Ontario Government:
+A further indication that there are significant problems with the 2011 Transportation Accessibility Standard can be gleaned from two major reports, prepared at the request of the Ontario Government:

-- a) The 2014 final report of the second Independent Review of the AODA, conducted by Mayo Moran.
+a) The 2014 final report of the second Independent Review of the AODA, conducted by Mayo Moran.
 The Government was required to appoint this AODA Independent Review.
-In Appendix 2 to this brief, we summarize that report's key contents and findings as they relate to the accessibility of transportation in Ontario. - b) The August 2015 report on KPMG on transportation accessibility barriers.
+In Appendix 2 to this brief, we summarize that report's key contents and findings as they relate to the accessibility of transportation in Ontario.

+b) The August 2015 report by the KPMG consulting firm, prepared at the request of the Ontario Government, on transportation accessibility barriers.
 We analyze the key contents and findings in that report in Appendix 3 to this brief.

-Our recommendations build on the key findings and contents in those reports, and on our own analysis and research.
+Our recommendations in this brief build on the key findings and contents in those reports, and on our own analysis and research.

-F. Summary of Our Analysis of the Transportation Standards Development committee's May 19, 2017 Draft Recommendations for Amendments to the 2011 Transportation Accessibility Standard
+E. Summary of Our Analysis of the Transportation Standards Development Committee's May 19, 2017 Draft Recommendations for Amendments to the 2011 Transportation Accessibility Standard